dtjanaka/website/default/src/main/website/README.md

 Add to package.json:
   "scripts": {
-    "prepare": "cd ../../../.. && husky install default/src/main/website/.husky"
+    "prepare": "cd ../../../.. && husky install .husky" }
-  }

-Then, I ran [cmd] from [dir]
+Then, I ran deleted node_modules and ran npm i from default/src/main/website

-lint-staged has to be run from pre-commit https://github.com/typicode/husky/issues/949
+lint-staged has to be run from the pre-commit file https://github.com/typicode/husky/issues/949

 Add to package.json: